GoogleCloudPlatform/podcast/site/content/post/episode-42-encryption-with-umesh-shankar/index.md

-working on making Google secure for many years and he's come to tell you and your cohosts [Francesc](https://twitter.com/francesc) and [Mark](https://twitter.com/neurotic) how encryption helps keep Google Cloud Platform users safe.
+working on making Google secure for many years and he's come to tell you and your cohosts [Francesc](https://twitter.com/francesc) and [Mark](https://twitter.com/neurotic) how encryption helps keep Google Cloud users safe.

 <!--more-->